dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     cd develop
     ln -s ${METPLUS_DATA_TARFILE_DIR}/${METPLUS_VERSION}/sample_data-${METPLUS_USE_CASE_CATEGORY}-${METPLUS_VERSION}.tgz sample_data-${METPLUS_USE_CASE_CATEGORY}.tgz

-- Merge the pull request and verify that all of the Travis-CI tests pass for the develop branch.
+- Merge the pull request and verify that all of the GitHub Actions tests pass for the develop branch.

 Use Case Rules